DainzT/valentines-clone/midterms/README.md

-READ ME: For frontend to show, create an .env file on the frontend and put this inside:
+READ ME: For frontend to show, create an.env file on the frontend and put this inside:

 # VITE_API_BASE_URL="http://localhost:3002/"